Skip to content

 What are the closing costs for buying property in Mexico?

-Expect total closing costs of 5-8% of the purchase price.
+Expect total closing costs of 7-10% of the purchase price for coastal restricted-zone properties using a fideicomiso.
 This includes acquisition tax (2-4%), notario fees, fideicomiso setup, legal fees, and various administrative costs.
+Properties outside the restricted zone typically run 5-8%.
 These costs are higher than typical Canadian transactions and should be factored into your investment analysis.

 The Bottom Line